maltezfaria/DataFlowTasks.jl/docs/src/index.md

 ```

 Note that stopping the `dag_worker` means `finished` nodes are no longer removed
-from the `dag`; since the `dag` is a buffered structure, this may cause the
+from the DAG; since the DAG is a buffered structure, this may cause the
-execution to halt if the `dag` is at full capacity.
+execution to halt if the DAG is at full capacity.
 You can then either
 `resize!` it, or simply start the worker (which will result in the processing of
 the `finished` channel):